ready4god2513/desksdkgo/README.md

-# Desk SDK for Go
+# Teamwork Desk Go SDK

-A Go client library for the Teamwork Desk API.
+A Go SDK for interacting with the Teamwork Desk API.
+This SDK provides a simple and intuitive way to interact with Teamwork Desk's REST API.

 ## Features

-- Full support for Teamwork Desk API v2
+- Support for all major Teamwork Desk API endpoints
-- Type-safe API using Go generics
-- Comprehensive test coverage
-- Structured logging with logrus
+- Simple and intuitive client interface
-- Easy to use and extend
+- Built-in logging and debugging support
-- Command-line interface for common operations
+- Command-line interface for quick operations
+- Environment variable support for configuration

 ## Installation